Essential vegan pantry staples to stock even if you are not vegan / plant-based.

 You may need Olive oil, coconut oil, flaxseed oil, avocado oil, peanut oil, sesame oil, grape seed oil, walnut oil.

 Healthy oils are a vital part of any diet because they provide a healthy source of fat.
-They can also help release nutrients in other wholesome foods, like coconut oil which, when paired with turmeric, activates the spice for maximum absorption.
-Coconut oil can also be a great beauty essential.
+They can activate the release of nutrients in other wholesome foods.
+For instance, coconut oil enhances maximum absorption of nutrients when paired with turmeric.

 How to Shop Vegan pantry staples for Cheap?